Skip to main content

 Continuously monitor message performance and adjust content, targeting or design based on user engagement data.

-Take advantage of segmentation, timing, and customization to ensure your messages are relevant and impactful.
+Take advantage of segmentation, timing, and customisation to ensure your messages are relevant and impactful.

 Did this answer your question?